Total Cost of Ownership (TCO) reveals the true cost of digital signage —

 - "Content costs are the same regardless of platform."
 Not true.
 SpinetiX's template + data binding approach creates reusable templates that auto-update with data.
 Competing platforms may require manual content updates per location — multiplying content workload.

 - "Energy costs are negligible."
 At scale they're not.
-100 players × 44W savings × 24h × 365 days × $0.15/kWh × 5 years = $28,900 in energy savings from using SpinetiX vs PC-based players.
-That's significant.
+100 players × 88% energy reduction × 24h × 365 days × 5 years = significant energy savings from using SpinetiX vs PC-based players.

 SpinetiX value proposition, TCO advantages, and enterprise ROI documentation.